 - Disfigurement or scarring caused by the defective hip replacement implants.

-our attorneys at Gordon & Doner can help you get the compensation you deserve.
+Our attorneys at Gordon & Partners can help you get the compensation you deserve.

-Gordon & Doner is here to help you receive the compensation you deserve.
+Gordon & Partners is here to help you receive the compensation you deserve.

-If you are a victim of the defective Stryker hip implants, contact us for a free, no obligation case review.
+If you are a victim of the defective Stryker hip implants, contact an injury lawyer in Stuart at our law firm for a free, no obligation case review.